Regulating Oligopolistic Competition: Model

-\begin{exa}[\textbf{Price Competition}] The following market structure describes a price competition model.
-Under this market structure, all $N$ firms operate in the market and compete on the price margin (i.e., each firm $i$ sets price $s_i \geq 0$).
+\begin{exa}[\textbf{Price Competition}] The following mechanism describes a price competition model.
+Under this mechanism, all $N$ firms operate in the market and compete on the price margin (i.e., each firm $i$ sets price $s_i \geq 0$).
 After seeing firms' prices $s=(s_1,\ldots,s_N)$, a consumer buys from the firm providing the highest surplus.

 Specifically, each firm $i$ has strategy space $S_i=\mathbb{R}_+$.
 Under any strategy profile $s \in S$, firm $i$'s entry probability is $r_i(s)=1$ and revenue is $t_i(s)=s_i\int_V\bm{\mu}_i(\mathbf{v}|s)F(\diff \mathbf{v})$, where $\bm{\mu}_i$ is given by